DKSR-CI/.github/profile/README.md

 We strive to leverage the potential of data 📈 to bring actionable insights 🧐 to the relevant stakeholders.

+When navigating our repositories, be aware that we use the following naming convention:
+- `exp_*` are exploratory and experimental.
+1st stage
+- `demo_*` are demonstrator applications where we showcase a specific functionality.
+2nd stage
+- `ci_*` are CI production ready applications.
+3rd stage

 <!--

 **Here are some ideas to get you started:**